 The bottom schematic shows the currents referred to as ac currents.
-These ac currents are the most critical because they are changing in a very short time period.
+These ac currents are the most critical since they are changing in a very short time period.
 The dotted lines of the bottom schematic are the traces to keep as short and wide as possible.
 This will also yield a small loop area reducing the loop inductance.
 To avoid functional problems due to layout, review the PCB layout example.
-Best results are achieved if the placement of the LM22672 device, the bypass capacitor, the Schottky diode, R{FBB} , R{FBT} , and the inductor are placed as shown in the example.
-Note that, in the layout shown, $R1 = R{FBB}$ and $R2 = R{FBT}$.
+Best results are achieved if the placement of the LM22671, the bypass capacitor, the Schottky diode, $R{FBT}$ , $R{FBB}$ , and the inductor are placed as shown in the example.
+Note that, in the layout shown, $R1 = R{FBB}$ and $R2 = R{FBT}$ .
 It is also recommended to use 2 oz copper boards or heavier to help thermal dissipation and to reduce the parasitic inductances of board traces.
-See application note AN-1229 SIMPLE SWITCHER® PCB Layout Guidelines (SNVA054) for more information.
+See AN-1229 SIMPLE SWITCHER ® PCB Layout Guidelines (SNVA054) for more information.